Citizenry/platform/docs/development-and-code/setup_alternatives/README.md

 ### Installing with Vagrant

 This is the preferred option for local development.
-The Ushahidi dev team uses this setup for most of their development work.
+The StreetSignal dev team uses this setup for most of their development work.

 {% content-ref url="vagrant-setup.md" %}
 [vagrant-setup.md](vagrant-setup.md)